Cadillac CTS years to avoid — most common problems

 The thing is – if this happens on a CTS, it causes the wheel to turn outbound and the car may slide in the direction of the busted wheel.
 There’s no reason to point out the aftermath of this problem, especially while driving at high speed.
 So, if you are planning on buying a first-gen CTS, it’s worth knowing about this problem and checking if the car has been through a recall before.

-Braking system faults
+4. Braking system faults

 The first generation of the CTS was arguably the worst one based on reliability ratings, and there’s another confirmation of this – the braking system problem.
 Namely, drivers have reported that the brake hose tube may be affected by road salts and degrade over time.

-Which Cadillac CTS years to avoid?
+Worst Cadillac CTS years to avoid

 Well, now you are familiar with all the main drawbacks and known failures related to the CTS as a model, but that’s still not enough to make a proper buying decision.
-Our team wanted to help you out by giving you an overview of the worst model years that you should avoid.
+Our team wanted to help you out by giving you an overview of the worst model years that you should avoid:

 Overall, the worst years for the CTS include 2003, 2004, and 2009 CTS, but here’s what it all looks like by generation:

-First-generation Cadillac CTS (2003-2004 and 2006 model years)
+First-generation Cadillac CTS (2003 and 2005 model years)

 The first generation of the CTS is sadly the worst one and it received the most complaints by far.
 Not only is the design of the first-gen CTS a bit outdated by today’s standards, but the mechanical systems of the car are also no better.
+The worst-rated model was the 2005 one with common engine and transmission issues, as well as worn-off ball joints and linkages.

 We already mentioned the situation with steering and linkages, along with axle fluid leaks and other suspension-related faults.
 However, drivers also complained about the sunroof water leaks, bad seat anchor tabs, and even some airbag issues that triggered the SRS light.
-Because of all these issues, the first generation had more recalls than the other two generations combined, so it’s best to avoid 2003, 2004, and 2006 model years.
+Because of all these issues, the first generation had more recalls than the other two generations combined, so it’s best to avoid the 2003, 2005, and 2006 model years.

-Second-generation Cadillac CTS (2008-2009 and 2012 model years)
+Second-generation Cadillac CTS (2008-2009 model years)

 The second generation CTS was a big improvement over the first one, but it still had a few issues that drivers gladly avoided by dodging the affected model years.
 These problems were mostly affecting the suspension of the car, as well as the electrical system.